Shadow Thief: Post-Crisis/Post-Hawkworld version

-While growing up in Japan, American Carl Sands learns ninjutsu techniques and becomes a rather undistinguished industrial saboteur, accepting unremarkable sums to hinder and eliminate his clients' rivals.

-His pre-Crisis history remained canon, including his brief membership in the Injustice Gang.
-However, he has instead fought with the Golden Age Hawks rather than the Silver Age Katar and Shayera Hol.

-Sometime after losing the belt to the Phantom Stranger, the Thanagarian criminal Byth hires Sands to steal Hawkman and Hawkwoman's ship.
-To help Sands with this job, Byth gives him a shadow suit - a Thanagarian belt device/"shadow vest", which gave Sands the ability to shift his body into a shadow form (based on Thar Dan's Dimensiometer).
+While growing up in Japan, American Carl Sands learned ninjutsu techniques and became an industrial saboteur, accepting unremarkable sums to hinder and eliminate his clients' rivals.
+The Thanagarian criminal Byth Rok hires Sands to steal Hawkman and Hawkwoman's ship and gives him a Thanagarian belt that gives him the ability to shift his body into a shadow form.

-He sells his soul to Neron for more power.
-The demon king gave Sands a more powerful shadow suit which is tinged with magic and has vastly augmented abilities to enact greater criminal schemes.
-Taking his newfound power out for a spin which he would spread chaos & mayhem, all while enacting a bit of personal revenge that brings him into conflict with The Flash and Captain Marvel.
+During the "Underworld Unleashed" storyline, Shadow Thief sells his soul to Neron for more power.
+The demon gave Sands a more powerful shadow suit which is tinged with magic and has vastly augmented abilities to enact greater criminal schemes.

-Shadow Thief has entered into the employ of St. Roch art trader Kristopher Roderic.
-Sands has been sent to the ends of the Earth in service of Roderic's dark aims, and is hopeful that the unscrupulous collector will help him with a problem of his own.

-During the events of Identity Crisis, Shadow Thief became deranged and began having delusional conversations with the Dimensiometer.
-He ended up killing Firestorm with Shining Knight's mystically enhanced sword, for which he was prosecuted by Kate Spencer (a.k.a.
-Manhunter IX).
+In Identity Crisis, Shadow Thief becomes deranged and has delusional conversations with the Dimensiometer.
+He later kills Firestorm (Ronnie Raymond) with Shining Knight's sword, for which he is prosecuted by Kate Spencer / Manhunter.

 Shadow Thief later appeared as a member of the Injustice League, and was one of the villains featured in Salvation Run.

-He is a member of Libra's Secret Society of Super Villains.

-He later joins forces with Starbreaker, and uses the power of Shadow Cabinet's "Shadowslide" teleportation system to temporarily increase his own powers.
+He later joins forces with Starbreaker, and uses the Shadow Cabinet's "Shadowslide" teleportation system to temporarily increase his powers.

 Prison only temporarily stops him as he uses the shadows created by the interior of his mouth to escape by blinding and muffling Doctor Light when she comes to interrogate him.
-He is ultimately defeated by Light, and is rendered powerless after Firestorm uses his powers to seal up his mouth, thus preventing him from conjuring shadows from within his body.
+He is ultimately defeated by Light, and is rendered powerless after Firestorm (Jason Rusch) uses his powers to seal his mouth, thus preventing him from conjuring shadows from within his body.

-During the events of Brightest Day, the cosmic entity known as the Starheart begins taking control of metahumans who possess magical or elemental abilities.
-JSA members Lightning and Mister America are sent to Alcatraz to check on Sands, and find him babbling on the floor of his cell in the fetal position, driven insane by the Starheart's power.
+During Brightest Day, the cosmic entity known as the Starheart begins taking control of metahumans who possess magical or elemental abilities.
+Shadow Thief is among them and is driven insane by the Starheart's power.